scypio/knotx-junit5/README.md

 }
 ```

-Files from `paths` are loaded in given order, and `overrides` are applied directly on top of resulting HOCON Config object, and only then
+Files from `paths` are loaded in given order, and `overrides` (JSON object) are applied directly on top of resulting HOCON Config object, and only then
 the configuration gets resolved and effectively returned for Knot.x for processing.

 Please refer to [HOCON readme](https://github.com/lightbend/config/blob/master/README.md) if you have any more questions regarding config loading